vaibhav-talari/thesis-assignment/README.md

 - The parallelism degree of the query should be an input parameter.

 # Project Structure
+- `AssignmentMain.java`: Main class for the Flink job
 - `EMeterEvent.java`: Java POJO class to represent a stream tuple
 - `HouseDataGenerator`: Stream data generator
 - `HouseDataGeneratorToSocket`: Stream data generator writes to a socket
 - `HouseWindowOperation`: Operation (average calculation) done in time window
+- `IncreasingAverageAlert.java`: Java POJO class to represent an event that matches a CEP pattern
+- `OperationContext.java`: Java POJO class to represent the average value in a window
 - `LimitedEventTester`: Quick Tester class.
 All helper classes available with in the same class

 ## Project Creation